Best Fire Pits with Cooking Grates: Top 3 Models

 Solo Stove Bonfire 2.0 (with cooking accessories)

 While the Bonfire 2.0 itself provides a fantastic smokeless burn, its true cooking potential is unleashed with add-ons like the Bonfire Hub and Cast Iron Grill.
 The Hub elevates the cooking surface above the flames, and the cast iron grill provides an excellent area for searing steaks, burgers, and more.
 Solo Stove also offers griddles and woks for diverse cooking.
-Users consistently praise its easy assembly, portability, and, of course, its remarkable smokeless performance, which greatly enhances the cooking and social experience.
+Users consistently praise its easy assembly, portability, and remarkable smokeless performance, which greatly enhances the cooking and social experience.
 The removable ash pan in the 2.0 version also simplifies cleanup significantly.

 Breeo X Series Fire Pits (e.g., X30)